ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt03_ray_traversal.md

 ### Do I use ray query or ray tracing?

-For most simple examples, Ray Query usually offers better performance, and it is what we recommend you use to implement ray tracing effects.
-Right now, Mali devices in the market only offer Ray Query support.
-On Arm GPUs, Ray Query is hardware accelerated for both `Compute` and `Fragment` shaders, but we recommend using `Fragment` shaders, to benefit from frame buffer compression.
-We recommend reading our [AFBC best practices](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures) to learn more.
+For most simple examples, Ray Query usually offers better performance, and it is what is recommended to use for implementing ray tracing effects.
+At the time of writing, Mali devices in the market only offer Ray Query support.
+On Arm GPUs, Ray Query is hardware accelerated for both `Compute` and `Fragment` shaders, but it is recommended to use `Fragment` shaders, to benefit from frame buffer compression.
+For further information, see [AFBC best practices](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures) to learn more.